Local hedging approximately solves Pandora's box problems with nonobligatory inspection: Introduction

-There are two main technical challenges to defining and analyzing local hedging: \* Deciding each \iitem's hedging probability. \* Comparing local hedging's expected cost to that of the intractable optimal policy. \*/ We solve both problems by defining a new notion, which we call \emph{local approximation} (\cref{definition:local-ratio-approx}).
-Roughly speaking, a given hedging probability yields a local $\ratio$-approximation for a given \iitem\ if, in ``any context'', randomly committing using that hedging probability is no worse than inflating the \iitem's inspection cost and hidden price by a factor of~$\ratio$.
-A priori, the ``any context'' requirement may seem difficult to satisfy.
-One of our key insights is that for the purposes of minimizing expected cost, it suffices to consider only the simplest nontrivial contexts: those in which the \dm\ must choose between selecting the given \iitem\ and selecting a single outside option of known deterministic cost.
+There are two main technical challenges to defining and analyzing local hedging: \* Deciding each \iitem's hedging probability. \* Comparing local hedging's expected cost to that of the intractable optimal policy. \*/ We solve both problems by defining a new approximation notion, which we call \emph{local approximation} (\cref{definition:local-ratio-approx}).
+This approximation notion applies to the \emph{\subproblem} in which the \dm\ possesses an \iitem\ and a known outside option, and must select between them.
+For a fixed hedging probability, local hedging yields a local $\alpha$-approximation if, loosely speaking, randomly committing in the \subproblem\ yields a lower cost than the optimal policy in an inflated \subproblem, in which the inspection cost and hidden price are inflated by a factor of~$\alpha$.

-With the notion of local approximation in hand, our single-item selection results amount to three main steps. \* Prove a tractable lower bound on the optimal expected cost (\cref{theorem:cost-opt}).\footnote{ As we discuss in \cref{sec:literature}, the single-item version of our lower bound is an instance of the ``Whittle's integral'' bound for bandit superprocesses \citep{whittle1980multi, brown2013optimal, aouad2020pandora}.
-But our extension to the combinatorial setting (\cref{theorem:combinatorial-cost-opt}) is, to the best of our knowledge, novel.} \* Prove that any \iitem, no matter its inspection cost or hidden price distribution, admits a local $\ratio$-approximation for some $\ratio \leq \frac{4}{3}$. \* Prove that if all \items\ admit a local $\ratio$-approximation, then local hedging with the associated hedging achieves expected cost at most $\ratio$ times the aforementioned lower bound (\cref{theorem:lh-pandora}). \*/ The end result is that local hedging is a $(\max_{\itemindex \in [N]} \ratio_\itemindex)$-approximation for single-item selection, where $\ratio_\itemindex$ is the best local approximation ratio achievable for \iitem~$\itemindex$.
+With the notion of local approximation in hand, we provide three main results for single-item selection. \* We prove a tractable lower bound on the optimal expected cost (\cref{theorem:cost-opt}).\footnote{ As we discuss in \cref{sec:literature}, the single-item version of our lower bound is an instance of \emph{Whittle's integral bound} for bandit superprocesses \citep{whittle1980multi, brown2013optimal, aouad2020pandora}.
+To the best of our knowledge, the extension to the combinatorial setting (\cref{theorem:combinatorial-cost-opt}) is new.} \* We prove that any \iitem, no matter its inspection cost or hidden price distribution, has a hedging probability that yields a local $\ratio$-approximation for some $\ratio \leq \frac{4}{3}$ (\cref{theorem:lh}). \* We prove that if all \items\ admit a local $\ratio$-approximation, then local hedging with the associated hedging achieves expected cost at most $\ratio$ times the aforementioned lower bound (\cref{theorem:lh-pandora}). \*/ The end result is that local hedging is a $(\max_{\itemindex \in [N]} \ratio_\itemindex)$-approximation for single-item selection, where $\ratio_\itemindex$ is the best local approximation ratio achievable for \iitem~$\itemindex$.
 Our combinatorial results follow the same outline.
 In fact, only the first and third steps need to change (\cref{theorem:combinatorial-cost-opt, theorem:lh-combinatorial}).